-All grants require a cash match (the money that an organization is required to commit to the project).
+All grants require a cash match (the level of money an organization is required to commit to and spend on the project).

-General Operating Support Grants may not exceed 20% of the organization's annual operating budget and are, thereby, matched by the balance of the budget.
-The match is 100% of the grant.
+GENERAL OPERATING SUPPORT GRANTS may not exceed 20% of the organization's annual operating budget and are, thereby, matched by the balance of the budget.
+The cash match is 100% of the grant amount.